Passion Pit

-Passion Pit is an American indietronica band from Cambridge, Massachusetts, formed in 2007 by band members Michael Angelakos (lead vocals/keyboards), Ian Hultquist (Guitar/Synth), Ayad Al Adhamy (synth), Thom Plasse (bass), and Adam Levinsky (drums).
+Passion Pit is an American indie pop band from Cambridge, Massachusetts.
+Formed in 2007, frontman and keyboardist Michael Angelakos is the band's primary recording member.
+As a touring act, the band currently consists of Angelakos (vocals, synthesiser), Chris Hartz (drums), Aaron Harrison Folb (bass, synthesiser), Giuliano Pizzulo (guitar, synthesiser), and Ray Suen (guitars, synthesiser).

 The band released their debut studio album Manners in 2009.
-A second studio album entitled Gossamer was released in 2012, which debuted at No. 4 on the Billboard 200 and gave the band their first top 10 album.
-Kindred, the band's third studio album, was released on April 17, 2015, and was preceded by lead singles "Lifted Up (1985)", "Where the Sky Hangs", and "Until We Can't (Let's Go)".
-Passion Pit self-released their fourth album, Tremendous Sea of Love, on March 28, 2017, to Michael Angelakos' Twitter followers; the album was released to the public on July 28, 2017.
+A second album entitled Gossamer was released in 2012, which debuted at No. 4 on the Billboard 200 and gave the band their first top 10 album.
+Kindred, the band's third album, was released on April 17, 2015.
+Their fourth album, Tremendous Sea of Love, was self-released by the band in 2017.

 History

-Name
+Early years and Chunk of Change: 2007–2009

+The band formed in 2007.
 The band culled their name from the Variety Slanguage Dictionary, a glossary of Variety's frequently used slang, which was provided by the Hollywood insider publication to help not-so-savvy readers decipher its content.
 The magazine used the term to refer to drive-in theatres, because of their privacy and romantic allure for teenagers.

-Formation

 The first Passion Pit songs, which would later become the Chunk of Change EP, were written by Angelakos at Emerson College as a belated Valentine's Day gift to his then-girlfriend.
 At first, he wrote and performed all his material alone using a laptop.
 After one of his solo shows in the Boston area, Ian Hultquist, who was attending Berklee College of Music at the time, approached Angelakos and expressed interest in creating and playing music collaboratively.
 They formed a group that consisted of Angelakos, Hultquist, Ayad Al Adhamy, Thom Plasse (bass), and Adam Lavinsky (drums).
 The band spent a considerable amount of time trying to flesh out a collaborative format and structure that would work best for them.
 Jeff Apruzzese and Nate Donmoyer joined the band shortly after they signed to Frenchkiss in 2008, replacing Plasse and Lavinsky, respectively.
 In 2012, Adhamy was replaced by Xander Singh.